Written By Jennifer Raskin / Reviewed By Ray Spotts

 If you have a severe infection or it has spread, or you have weakened immunity, you will get antibiotics from your dentist.
-The type they will use will depend on the type of bacteria that has caused your infection.
+The type they will use will depend on the type of germs that has caused your infection.
 Antibiotics that come from the penicillin class are the most commonly prescribed.

 Another antibiotic, metronidazole, may also be given.
-Your dentist may even prescribe it with penicillin to ensure all the bacterial species are eradicated.
+Your dentist may even prescribe it with penicillin to ensure all the germ species are eradicated.
 While these are common for tooth infections, if you are allergic, you must let your dentist know so that they can use something else.

 Length for Taking Dental Antibiotics